dgcole55/HACPS-docs/source/appendices/homework.rst

     - Biggs, Simon, Damon Lee, and Gernot Heiser.
 "The jury is in: Monolithic os design is flawed: Microkernel-based designs improve security." *Proceedings of the 9th Asia-Pacific Workshop on Systems.* 2018. `<https://doi.org/10.1145/3265723.3265733>`_

     -  Fisher Kathleen, John Launchbury, and Richards Raymond.
 2017.
 "The HACMS program: using formal methods to eliminate exploitable bugs." *Phil.
 Trans.
 R. Soc.
 A.* **375**:20150401 `<https://doi.org/10.1098/rsta.2015.0401>`_
+3. Reading
+    - Heiser, Gernot.
+"The sel4 Microkernel --- An Introduction."
+The seL4 Foundation (2020). `<https://sel4.systems/About/seL4-whitepaper.pdf>`_